Quantum Phase diagrams and transitions for Chern topological insulators

-In 1d, locally $P_\deg$ is just the origin, in 2D finitely locally $P_\deg$ can be the union of finitely many rays emanating from the origin, in 3d $P_\deg$ can be the union of finitely many boundaries of finitely many polyhedral cones of a complete fan and so on.
-In general, given a polyhedron which contains the origin, its fan has maximal cones given by the convex hull of the vertex vectors of each face of the polygon.
+In 1D, locally $P_\deg$ is just the origin, while in 2D finitely locally $P_\deg$ can be the union of finitely many rays emanating from the origin.
+In 3D locally $P_\deg$ can be the union of finitely many boundaries of finitely many polyhedral cones of a complete fan and so on.
+We recall that given a polyhedron which contains the origin, its fan has maximal cones given by the convex hull of the vertex vectors of each face of the polygon.
 The lower dimensional cones are then the intersection of the higher dimensional cones and correspond to the convex cones of the lower dimensional faces.

-We will deal with the 2-d case here and a Brillouin zone $\BZ$ is a compact orientable surface.
-A family of Hamiltonians on a 2-d Brillouin zone $\BZ$ parameterized by a manifold $B$ will be called tame, if together with the locus $B_{\rm deg}$ and the locally constant function $C_1:B_0\to \Z$ given by the first Chern class of the line bundle of $\BZ$ defined by the ground state is an abstract phase diagram.
+We will deal with the 2D case here and a Brillouin zone $\BZ$ is a compact orientable surface.
+A family of Hamiltonians on a 2D Brillouin zone $\BZ$ parameterized by a manifold $P$ {\em will be called tame}, if together with the locus $P_{\rm deg}$ and the locally constant function $C_1:P_0\to \Z$ given by the first number of class of the line bundle of $\BZ$ defined by the ground state it yields the data of an abstract phase diagram.